AryanRajCode/ChatGptVoice/README.md

 ### License:

-ChatGptVoice is licensed under the [MIT License](link-to-license), allowing for flexibility in its usage and distribution.
+ChatGptVoice is licensed under the [MIT License], allowing for flexibility in its usage and distribution.

 ### Contact: